Yobuligo/core.typescript/README.md

 # core.typescript
-An API extends TypeScript by some core functions and exceptions.
+An API that extends TypeScript by simplified core functions and exceptions.

 ## Installation